Lipen/discrete-math-course/typst/lec-logic.typ

 == Why Logic Puzzles?

 #Block(color: teal)[
-  *Logic puzzles* demonstrate the power of formal reasoning in action.
+  *Logic puzzles* are more than entertainment --- they demonstrate formal reasoning in action.

-  They show how systematic application of logical rules can solve problems that seem impossible at first glance --- and reveal common traps in informal reasoning.
+  Systematic application of logical rules can crack problems that seem impossible at first glance, while revealing pitfalls in informal intuition.
 ]

 #Block(color: yellow)[
-  *What we'll see:*
+  *In this section:*
-  - How to _formalize_ puzzle constraints as logical formulas
+  - Formalizing puzzle constraints as propositional formulas
-  - How _systematic reasoning_ leads to unique solutions
+  - Solving puzzles via systematic reasoning
-  - Why _informal intuition_ often fails where logic succeeds
+  - Connecting puzzles to SAT solving
 ]

 == Knights and Knaves: The Setup